Duncan Cameron (British Army officer): New Zealand

 In January 1861, Cameron was appointed commander of British forces in New Zealand, which at the time was engaged in the First Taranaki War.
 The war had broken out the previous year over disputed land sales between local Māori and settlers in the Taranaki region.
 Cameron's appointment was at the behest of the War Office which was dissatisfied with the performance of the incumbent, Major-General Thomas Pratt, whose conduct of the fighting in the Taranaki had been the subject of much criticism.
 Receiving a temporary promotion to lieutenant-general, Cameron arrived in New Zealand in March 1861 and proceeded to the town of New Plymouth where he informed Pratt that he was being replaced.
 Although Cameron was keen to deal with the Māori threat in Taranaki, the Governor of New Zealand, Sir Thomas Gore Browne, had negotiated a truce to end the war.

 North Island Māori were now becoming increasingly reluctant to sell land and the rise of the King Movement in the Waikato was considered to be a challenge to British sovereignty and the Colonial Government.
 Kingites, followers of the King Movement, had even supported the Taranaki Māori during the war.
 Browne, supported by Cameron, began preparing for an invasion of the Waikato.
 Cameron believed that 2,500 infantry would be sufficient, with a further 1,000 men to secure lines of communication.
 However, in May 1861, Browne's current term as governor ended and rather than extending it, the Colonial Office in London replaced him with Sir George Grey.

 Grey put an immediate halt to the planned invasion, considering the existing resources inadequate.
 This was a major disappointment to Cameron who was eager to exercise his command and he soon submitted his resignation.
 It was declined and Grey encouraged Cameron to stay in his post with the prospect of leading an invasion at a later date.
-In the meantime, Cameron directed the main efforts of British forces in the continued construction of what is now known as the Great South Road from Drury, south of Auckland, to the Mangatawhiri Stream, a tributary of the Waikato River that defined the northern Kingite border.
+In the meantime, Cameron directed the main efforts of British forces in the continued construction of what is now known as the Great South Road from Drury, south of Auckland, to the Mangatāwhiri Stream, a tributary of the Waikato River that defined the northern Kingite border.
 This work had commenced during the early stages of preparing for the proposed invasion of Waikato.